Stephen-Tellis/home/_posts/2020-06-27-Linux-PDF-Manipulation.md

 ```
 pdftools merge -o merged.pdf first_file.pdf second.pdf
 ```
-I was extremely happy with the speed given that it is using python.
+I was extremely happy with the performance given that it is using python.
 Although it covers the most basic features that are exected, it lacks the flexibility that Ghostscript offers.
 Lacking even some must have features such as merging bookmarks of the individual files.

 ##### So which one is better?
 Well, there is never an easy answer, is there?
 Personally for me, not merging bookmarks is a make-or-break deal so I think will be sitcking to ghostscript for now.
-That being said, since it is open source, I may contribute some bookmarks functionality if I have some spare time in the near future.
+That being said, since I may contribute some bookmarks functionality to pdftools if I have some spare time in the near future.
 That should not be hard as PyPdf2 - the library wihich Pdftools uses, already supports bookmark manipulation.

 {% comment %}
 Might you have an include in your theme?
 Why not try it here!